Quantitative Marketing Research and Statistical Data Analysis

 In this Course, students will learn how to be smart producers and consumers of information, when it comes to marketing research.
 They will also learn to be more effective marketing decision makers.
 Specifically, this course will enable students to:

 - familiarize with key quantitative marketing research methods and associate them with marketing problems they are suited to answer;

 - become knowledgeable about the most important quantitative marketing research tools (survey and experiment);

-- prepare and understand a research brief, a research proposal and a research report suitable to support strategic marketing decisions.
+- prepare and understand a research brief and a research report suitable to support strategic marketing decisions.

 The Course is organized interactively, with lectures and exercises, and a group project.
 It also offers self-assessment moments.